dankelley/diary/README.md

 # diary

-This is planned to be a python script to save diary entries.
+'diary' is a python script to handle diary entries.

-**Nothing works yet!
-Skip to last section for tests and skip the stuff in between because I'm fiddling with the calling syntax to see what feels comfortable.**
+Nothing works yet!
+Here are some samples.

-I will play a bit with possible UI features, before coding much.
+Get help.

-Right now I'm thinking along the following lines.
+    diary --help

-    diary ACTION ITEM [CATEGORIES]
+    diary -h

-where ACTION will be a single word, and CATEGORIES will be either a word or multiple words joined by commas.
+Add an entry that has no categories.

-Create an uncategorized item, lon and short forms
+    diary I ate breakfast.

-    diary add "Brush teeth"
+Add an entry that has a single category.

-Create an item in the 'health' category
+    diary I ate a salad for lunch. : food

-    diary add "Brush teeth" health
+Add an entry that has a two categories.

-Create an item in the 'health' and 'habit' categories
+    diary I ate a salad for lunch. : food healthy

-    diary add "Brush teeth" "health,habit"
+See all entries

-Show health diary items
+    diary --list

-    diary show health
+See entries with category `food`

-Both actions and categories will be accepted in abbreviated form, so long as they are unique.
-The actions are predefined as `add` and `show`, so that is simple.
-As for categories, e.g. `ha` would work for `habit`, but if `handsome` has been entered as category, then `hab` would be needed.
+    diary --list food

 Testing

     a='\rm ~/Dropbox/diary.db'
     b='PYTHONPATH=/Users/kelley/git/diary python3 -m diary '
     c='echo .dump|sqlite3 ~/Dropbox/diary.db'

-b item with no categories
+    b item without categories
     b item with two categories : cat1 cat2